top of page

 Gwen Burrows

 Gwen Burrows is Assistant Vice-President, International Engagement & Impact in the Office of the Vice President International.
-In her role, she collaborates with colleagues across the university and internationally to advance U of T’s global engagement and impact in research, in teaching and learning.
+Gwen collaborates with colleagues across the university and internationally to advance U of T’s global engagement and impact in research, in teaching and learning.

-She leads a staff team situated in 6 different countries, who together implement the university’s international strategy across multiple dimensions, with a particular focus on region-specific engagement strategies and the development of respectful, reciprocal partnerships to maximise U of T’s global impact.
+Gwen leads a team located in six different countries, who together implement the university’s international strategy across multiple dimensions, with a particular focus on region-specific engagement strategies and the development of respectful, reciprocal partnerships to maximise U of T’s global impact.
+She has led the development of several signifiacnt international initiatives that bring together the strengths of the university and philanthropy in India and in Africa, as well as having contributed to the development of several global university alliances.
+Gwen was awarded the University of Toronto’s Influential Leader’s Award in 2026.

 Louise Pulford